-The Download source option downloads, to your browser's usual download directory, a zip file containing the Javascript source files for Snap!.
+The Download source option opens a browser window displaying the Github repository of the source files for Snap!
+At the bottom of the page are links to download the latest official release.
+Or you can navigate around the site to find the current development version.
 You can read the code to learn how Snap! is implemented, host a copy on your own computer (this is one way to keep working while on an airplane), or make a modified version with customized features.
 (However, access to cloud accounts is limited to the official version hosted at Berkeley.)